General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-Subject Areas: dance history, theory & criticism; performance repertory, theory and technique; production management, design & technology.
-Core focus is on the Western traditions from Antiquity to the present, but the collection is growing to include global perspectives in parallel with teaching and research interests of the faculty.
+The core focus has been built around Western dance traditions, but the collection is growing to include global perspectives in parallel with teaching and research interests of the faculty.

-Date of publication: Most materials selected for acquisition are published in the 20th and 21st centuries.
+Most materials are published in the 20th and 21st centuries.

 Types of Materials Collected

 The dance collection is comprised of print and electronic monographs, reference tools, video recordings, periodicals, and scholarly series.
 Conference proceedings are collected selectively.
 While a large percentage of content is exclusively published in print, reference tools, periodicals, edited volumes and anthologies are collected in electronic format when available.
 Dissertations are only acquired on demand.
 Textbooks are generally not acquired, unless requested by faculty.

 Systemwide and Other Resources

 UCSB collections serving dance and performing arts research benefit heavily from the library’s participation in serials and research databases that are licensed by UC’s California Digital Library and funded by the UC campuses, including newspaper and performing arts literature databases.

 UCSB Library Special Research Collections also stewards many archival collections related to the performing arts, including the Asian American Dance Performance Archives and the Michio Ito Collection.